Nonlocality in Continuous-Variable Quantum Networks

-For two-qubit systems, bilocal inequalities based on Pauli operators offer necessary and sufficient conditions for detecting nonbilocality \cite{gisin_pure}.
+For two-qubit systems, violation of network local inequalities in the linear chain and star networks based on Pauli operators offer necessary and sufficient conditions for detecting nonlocality \cite{gisin_pure}.
 This is due to the fact that Pauli operators span the full operator space.
 In contrast, pseudospin operators in CV systems form only a subspace of all dichotomic observables.
-Hence, the pseudospin-based bilocal inequality used here gives a sufficient but not necessary condition for nonbilocality.
-Obtaining a necessary condition would require optimization over all dichotomic observables in CV systems—a task that is practically infeasible as the basis for constructing any dichotomic observable is also infinite.
-Nevertheless, pseudospin observables have proven to be effective and one of the best options in various studies—achieving Tsirelson’s bound for EPR states \cite{Chen_Maximal_Bell} where other methods \cite{Banaszek1998} fall short, and have been successfully extended to broader classes of states \cite{zhang2011, dorantes2009}.
+Hence, the pseudospin-based network local inequalities used here provide a sufficient but not necessary condition for nonlocality.
+Obtaining a necessary condition would require optimization over all dichotomic observables in CV systems, a task that is practically infeasible as the basis for constructing any dichotomic observable is also infinite.
+Nevertheless, pseudospin observables have proven to be effective and one of the best options in various studies, achieving Tsirelson’s bound for EPR states \cite{Chen_Maximal_Bell} where other methods \cite{Banaszek1998} fall short, and have been successfully extended to broader classes of states \cite{zhang2011, dorantes2009}.

-This formalism sets the stage for the analysis presented in the next sections, where we investigate the bilocality violation for TMSV and several non-Gaussian states.